microsoft/MixedReality-AzureCommunicationServices-Sample/docs/markdown/unity-sample-app-setup-2.md

 7. Next select the **AuthenticationManager** object in the hierarchy window.

 8. Go to inspector window and set **Client ID** to the application (client) id for your native application registration.

-   > Optionally, you can set the **Sign Type** to either WAM (Windows' Web Authentication Manager) or MSAL (Microsoft Authentication Library).
-The app setup will verify depending on what value you pick.
-See the [WAM](#setup-web-authentication-manager-wam) and [MSAL](#setup-microsoft-authentication-library-msal) sections for more details.

    <img src="./images/image-502-unity-setup-auth-mgr.png" alt="Screenshot showing the user editing the authentication manager properties within the Unity Editor" style="max-height: 350px" />

-9. Next select the **AzureFunctionAppToken** object in the hierarchy window.
+9. Next select the **FunctionAppAccess** object in the hierarchy window.

 10. Go to inspector window and add a **Scope** to your custom web API scope URI.
 This URI should look similar to `api://{web-app-tenant-id}/{web-app-client-id}/user_impersonation`.